Continuing my four-day jaunt around Los Angeles’ many short courses, I kept working my way northward on Friday and Saturday…

 I usually depend on the Google navigation on my phone, but it does lead me astray from time to time.
 This time, it took me to an edge of the course, but it was a dead-end street with no access.
 I then looked at the satellite view and saw what I thought was the parking area.
 I had to drive in a big circle around everything and it took awhile, but that spot turned out to be wrong, as well.

 I looked at the satellite view again and saw another dirt parking lot on the complete other side and that was my last option.
 I mapped my way to an adjacent building in order to find it.
-Once I circled around and came into the massive VA complex, it dawned on me.
-I knew already this was a veteran-friendly golf course with reduced rates for military people, so I probably could have figured out it was attached to the VA complex.
+Once I circled around and came into the massive Veterans Administration complex, it dawned on me.
+I knew already this was a veteran-friendly golf course with reduced rates for military people, so I probably could have figured out it was attached to the VA facilities.
 In my defense, I had no idea this big VA center was here until I drove into it.
 Oh well.

 Anyway, I finally got to the course and it looked pretty open, so that was at least some good news.
 The price was $13, but I believe all proceeds go to veterans’ programs, so that was okay with me.